 A business can benefit from business property relief after owning a property for two years.
 You don't need to have used the land or property for the same business; it’s sufficient to show that the space was used for any business purpose.
 However, three exemptions may allow you to claim the relief regardless of how long you have owned the property.

-Giving the BPR qualifying assets to a beneficiary that is not IHT exempt (such as a BPR trust) instead of a beneficiary that is IHT exempt (i.e. a spouse), HMRC will be forced to make a decision as to whether the business assets qualify for BPR.
-If a spouse inherits, or is treated as inheriting due to an Immediate Post Death Interest (IPDI) trust, HMRC do not need to make a decision on whether the business qualifies for BPR as the spousal exemption applies.
-Knowing whether the business qualifies or not can affect the planning that the spouse wishes to make in the future, for example if the business did not qualify for the relief, they may wish to undertake more lifetime planning than they would if the business did qualify.
+Giving the BPR qualifying assets to a beneficiary that is not IHT exempt (such as a BPR trust) instead of a beneficiary that is IHT exempt (i.e. a spouse), HMRC will be forced to decide whether the business assets qualify for BPR.
+Suppose a spouse inherits or is treated as inheriting due to an Immediate Post Death Interest (IPDI) trust.
+In that case, HMRC does not need to make a decision on whether the business qualifies for BPR as the spousal exemption applies.
+Knowing whether the business qualifies can affect the planning that the spouse wishes to make in the future; for example, if the business did not qualify for the relief, they may want to undertake more lifetime planning than they would if the business did qualify.